 PSYC 8091 (0).
-CLINICAL INTERNSHIP I. Credit for the first term that the student has been matched with a formal internship training site.
+CLINICAL INTERNSHIP I. The first term that the student has been matched with a formal internship training site.
 This is a full-time, supervised clinical position.

 PSYC 8092 (0).
 CLINICAL INTERNSHIP II.
-Credit for the second term that the student continues at a formal internship training site.
+The second term that the student continues at a formal internship training site.
 This is a full-time, supervised clinical position.

 PSYC 8096 (0).
 DISSERTATION.
-Academic credit for design, data collection, analysis, and writing of student doctoral dissertation.
+Design, data collection, analysis, and writing of student doctoral dissertation.